Testing Environment for Performance and Load Testing

 where Lmax Production is the maximal production performance and Lmax Staging – maximal staging performance.

-A more precise stand correspondence coefficient can be developed in the load testing approach after receiving the detailed information about the client system and testing environment.
+A more precise stand correspondence coefficient can be developed in the performance test strategy after receiving detailed information about the client system and testing environment.

 Production Environment Testing on Simplified Configurations

-We take away the systems that are not generating much of load and substitute their load with a similar load from another component.
+We remove the systems that do not generate much load and substitute their load with a similar load from another component.
 Such changes on one hand allow us to simplify the staging configurations and to speed up testing, on the other hand there are certain simplification limits and some problems in the integration may be unnoticed.

 Conclusion

-Applications are becoming more and more complex with shorter development cycles which require new and efficient methods of testing and development.
+Applications are becoming more and more complex with shorter development cycles, which require new and efficient testing and development methods.
+To manage this complexity effectively, including proper capacity planning in software testing is crucial.
 The performance of an application in terms of overall user experience is now the key factor in the quality of an application.

-Therefore, a performance testing strategy needs to be implemented at an early stage within the project life cycle.
+Therefore, a performance testing strategy must be implemented early in the project life cycle.
 First step: qualification of performance.
 It defines the test effort for the entire project.

 A traditional approach to environment for qa testing would require the project to wait for the application to be assembled before starting to validate performance.
 In a modern project lifecycle, the only way to include performance validation at an early stage is to test individual components after each build and perform end-to-end performance testing after application assembly.

-PFLB has served over 500 companies across all domains, from finance and healthcare to retail and technology since its inception.
+PFLB has served over 500 companies across all domains, from performance testing for financial systems and utility systems performance testing to Oil and Gas systems performance testing, and Technology.
 It is one of the pioneering software testing services in the industry.
-By trusting our expertise, your business can benefit from core software testing services.
+By trusting our expertise, your business can benefit from our software performance testing services.

 Related insights in blog articles